 Screen Time for Kids: A Balanced Approach

 Let's get into the topic that's on many of our minds: screen time for kids.
-We all face this problem with our kids, and I’d like to make some suggestions how to deal with it, but keep in mind, there’s no guarantee especially if your are talking older kids, over 10.
+We all face this problem with our kids, and I’d like to make some suggestions how to deal with it, but keep in mind, there’s no guarantee especially if you're talking about kids over the age of 10.

 How Much Screen Time is Appropriate for My Child?